Looking for some garage organization ideas? We went to town on our mess of a garage and organized it from top to bottom. Here’s how!

 Scroll & Click/Tap Images Below to Shop my Utility Board:

 In the middle, I used a bunch of {these utility board boxes} to store things like screws, picture wire, and wall anchors.
-They lift on and off the boards easily so you can take them down to look through or to take with you for use on a project.
-I used {these Elfa label holders} to label the contents because again… I heart labels:
+They lift on and off the boards easily so you can take them down to look through or to take with you for use on a project:

 And then on the last board on the right, I have several of {these slim utility hooks} holding wire cutters along with hooks holding our stud finder and twine and clear board boxes holding razors: